 “10 Tips for Writing a Great Engineering Resume” was contributed by Nora Mork.

 It’s important to have a resume that will immediately stand out to the reader and to have a successful job search you need an effective resume.
 In engineering, it can be hard to write a normal resume because there is so much technical jargon that hiring managers might not understand.
 Here are a number of tips to focus on when creating the perfect resume.
+For more in-depth advice on creating or updating your resume, check out our SWE Advance Webinar on Resume Writing.

 10 Tips for Writing a Great Engineering Resume